r0748973/vgoproject/docs/rules.md

 If you want to be able to notify the user that (s)he has won, provide a `Cell<bool> hasWon` which the view can then choose to observe.

+## Music in the VM

+Music, sounds, etc. are all part of the view.
+The VM should not in any way make reference to such things.
+If you want some sound to start playing at a certain event (e.g. puzzle is solved), the VM should only provide a way to be notified when the puzzle is solved (e.g. an event or a `Cell<bool>`).
+It is up to the view to keep an eye on this event/cell and play the sound when needed.

 ## Program Initialization

 Move your program initialization to the `App` class, more specifically